n001ce/Unit-1-Project-Trivia-Game/README.md

 #
 ## Motivation:
 ### As an avid fan of all things scifi/fantasy and barstool trivia, I wanted to create an application that would challenge my knowledge in an entertaining environment.
-I chose the four movies I have seen the most to try and challenge others with some of the questions I found to be easy and quite difficult.
+I chose the four movie series I have seen the most to try and challenge others with some of the questions I found to be easy and quite difficult.
 #

 ## Rules: